dylanesque/Cheatsheets/system_design_cheatsheet.md

     -Is generally slower than vertical scaling
     -Scales well as users increase
     -Disadvantages to this approach include the need for load balancing, and data inconsistency

+# Load Balancing

+-Load balancing is the practice of trying to even out, or "balance the load" of requests between machines/servers responding to that request.

+# Consistent Hashing

+-Consistent hashing is what we call the practice of hashing distributed servers in a manner that allows the system to reconfigure requests in an even manner when new servers are added to the system.